-Date of Next Workshop TBA (information posted below is from the October 2016 workshop)
+Date of Next Workshop TBA (information listed below is from our August 20-21, 2019 workshop)

 Hear world renowned color experts discuss color principles, lighting effects, developing your color palette, implementing a digital color program, and much more.
 Ask all your color questions and participate in small-group sessions.